 Using (4) M6x30 screws, attach the bracket sets in each of the bottom 4 locations.
 Before tightening these clamps, Use a leveler to make sure they are all flat and roughly centered on the aluminum rod.
 For the first fitment it may take a little bit of back and forth with the splitter to make sure all the holes line up properly but there is a decent amount of room for error.
 Once these brackets are in their proper positions, tighten the screws.

 Once the brackets are secured, and in the right position, it is time to install the splitter onto the car.
 Start by lifting the splitter into place and using a couple of M6x25 screws to hold the splitter up.
 There are (4) screws for each main bracket for a total of (16) screws.
-For each screw be sure to use one of the oversized washers.
+For each screw use one of the oversized washers.
 Like all installations, it is recommended to not tighten down all screws until the all of the screws are in position.
 Once the splitter is held up by a few screws, it is time to install the rest of the fasteners on the main brackets.
 Next, the positions circled in green require a #8 x 1.5" screw.
 The #8 x 1.5" screws use a T20 Torx bit.
 Finally, use (6) M6x40 screws in the other 6 locations highlighted in red that are not part of the main mounting bracket holes.
 There should be some play in the position of the splitter since the screw holes are all slots.
 Position the splitter as desired and tighten down all of the screws.
 The further the splitter extends outwards, the more downforce will be generated in the front.

 Do not over torque the (6) M6x40 screws.
 These should just be hand tight as they are only meant to keep the splitter sealed to the bumper.